-- Note 3 Chief Technical Official - will be licenced by the Technical Panel.
-The Chief Technical Official will be responsible for the Technical Control at an event.
-The Technical Panel may restrict the disciplines of licence holders. - Note 4 Measurer - the Measurer is required for ACU National Championships and National status events.
+Chief Technical Official - will be licensed by the Technical Panel.
+The Chief Technical Note 3 Official will be responsible for the Technical control at an event.
+The Technical Panel may restrict the disciplines of licence holders.

+Note 4 Measurer - the Measurer is required for ACU National Championships and National status events.
 The licence is issued by the Technical Panel and may be restricted by discipline.

-Licence Fees: All ACU Officials licences will be issued, free of charge by the ACU, for a period of three years.
+Licence Fees: All ACU officials licences will be issued, free of charge by the ACU, for a period of three years.